Chapter 11: Checks & Balances | Citizens Constitution

 Article 89: The National Land Commission

-The National Land Commission, established in accordance with Article 164, shall be responsible for formulating a National Land Policy, advising on the equitable use and distribution of state land, and resolving disputes relating to land use between the Centre and the Provinces.
+The National Land Commission, shall be responsible for formulating a National Land Policy, advising on the equitable use and distribution of state land, and resolving disputes relating to land use between the Centre and the Provinces.

 The Commission shall consist of representatives of the Central Government, all Provincial Councils, and independent experts in land use, agriculture, and environmental management.